damilolah/Introduction-to-Machine-Learning/chapter3.md

 ---
-title       :  Does Money Buy Happiness? description : You will learn to create a model using Linear Regression Modelling
+title       : A Random Forest Prediction description : Here, you will learn how to use the random forest algorithm to create a model.

 --- type:NormalExercise lang:r xp:100 skills:1 key:4c2e1e4e93